victoria-igbobi65/victoria-igbobi65/README.md

 - 👋 Hi, I’m victoria igbobi
-- 🌱 I currently have python, fastApi and Javascript skills
+- 🌱 I currently have python, fastApi, Javascript and Nodejs skill.
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me victoriaigbobi65@gmail.com
+- pronoun she|| her

 <!---
 victoria-igbobi65/victoria-igbobi65 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.